Effective date: December 2023

 Personally identifiable information is collected by the CDTFA for purposes of administering the tax and fee programs set forth in the Revenue and Taxation Code.
 Personally identifiable information regarding CDTFA employees is also collected, for purposes of personnel administration.
-When the CDTFA collects personally identifiable information, it provides the notice required by Civil Code section 1798.17 of the Information Practices Act which includes the purposes for which the information will be used.
+When the CDTFA collects personally identifiable information, at or before the time of collection, it provides the notice required by Civil Code section 1798.17 of the Information Practices Act, which includes the purposes for which the information will be used.
 Any personally identifiable information that is collected must be relevant to the purpose for which it is collected.

 Information security awareness training is provided to all CDTFA employees.
 CDTFA employees and contractors are also required annually to review the pamphlet Information Security Requirements for Employees with Access to Confidential Information and to sign a Confidentiality Statement (CDTFA-4).
 Access to personally identifiable information is restricted to persons who have an appropriate business need for the information.
 Information and physical security policies and procedures are in place at the CDTFA to protect personally identifiable information from theft, unauthorized access, use, modification or disclosure.
 Internal review of CDTFA policies and procedures is conducted to ensure that adequate safeguards for information security are in place.

-Questions regarding this policy should be directed to the California Department of Tax and Fee Administration Disclosure Officer at 916-445-2918.
+Questions regarding this policy should be directed to the California Department of Tax and Fee Administration Privacy Officer at 916-309-1862.

 Additionally, when a visitor accesses the CDTFA web site, a session ID is stored in a cookie on the visitor's PC.
 A cookie is simply a packet of information that is stored on the user's computer.
 The session ID stored in the cookie upon visiting the CDTFA site is randomly generated and is not being used or redistributed by the CDTFA.
 The session ID does not contain any information about the visitor and is merely a default functionality of the software used to create the CDTFA web site.
 The cookie will remain stored on the visitor's hard drive until such time as the visitor manually removes the cookie.

-the CDTFA does not distribute or sell electronically collected personal information nor does the CDTFA reuse the IP address information. the CDTFA does not electronically collect any other personal information on the CDTFA web site.
+The CDTFA does not distribute or sell electronically collected personal information about users to any third party without the user’s written consent, nor does the CDTFA reuse the IP address information.
+The CDTFA does not electronically collect any other personal information on the CDTFA web site.

 Any information acquired by CDTFA is subject to the limitations set forth in the Information Practices Act of 1977 (beginning with Section 1798 of the Civil Code).
 Electronically collected personal information is exempt from requests made pursuant to the California Public Records Act (beginning with Section 6250 of the Government Code).